A Conference on

 November 22-29, 2017, Taiwan

 Some 2,500 years later, humanity seems to be more tangled that it has ever been.
-Facing environmental crisis and continuing violent conflict, many seem to be turning inward and away from the embrace of a world of inclusivity, where we overcome the constructed barriers of our diverse identities to rebuild our mother earth and find a new home amongst it.
-The role of institutionalized religion amongst this struggle is debatable.
+Facing environmental crisis and continuing violent conflict, many seem to be turning inward and away from the embrace of a world of inclusivity, where we overcome the constructed barriers of our diverse identities to rebuild our mother earth and find a new home upon it. .
+The role of institutionalized religion in this struggle is debatable.
 Is it a source of continued division and intolerance or a platform to develop common values and infuse our economic and political systems with ethics?
-Socially engaged Buddhism has been a movement oriented to the latter of these possibilities.
+Socially engaged Buddhism has been a movement oriented to the second of these possibilities.
 Emerging out of the anti-colonial struggles of the peoples of Asia, socially engaged Buddhism has flowered over the last three decades into an incredible diversity of movements—holistic community development in Sri Lanka and Thailand, suicide prevention and psycho-spiritual care in Japan, meditation for application in modern medical science in the U.S and Europe, campaigns for social justice and equality in India, and a growing movement for environmental justice world wide—to name just a few.

 - Environmental integrity, which consists of the integration of inner and outer ecology